 Joint Tenancy is the most common arrangement for married couples, where both partners own the entire property.
 This means:

-- The property automatically passes to the surviving partner
+- The property automatically passes to the surviving spouse

 - Neither owner can dispose of their 'share' in a will